 - Federal, state and local employment laws impose legal obligations and their attendant risks on every employer, creating the need for a well-informed management team with access to specialized workplace law resources and effective e-discovery strategies.

-- Employers must stay one step ahead of emerging state and federal regulatory and legislative developments impacting workplace law.
+- Organizations today must stay one step ahead of emerging federal, state, and local regulatory and legislative developments impacting their operations.

 - Effective immigration advocacy is essential to help employers access the best global talent and manage an increasingly diverse workforce.